anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

   - ISO/IEC 27035 - ISO/IEC 27035 is the international Standard for incident management
   - ISO/IEC 27031 - ISO/IEC 27031 is the international Standard for ICT readiness for business continuity

-A good place to start to understand the requirements is to use the widely accepted definitions developed by the OWASP – Open Web Application Security Project.
-These include the following core principles:

-- Confidentiality – Only allow access to data for which the user is permitted.
-- Integrity – Ensure data is not tampered with or altered by unauthorized users.
-- Availability – ensure systems and data are available to authorized users when they need it.

-Additional Cloud Infrastructure security principles that need to be incorporated:

-- Authenticity – The ability to confirm the users are in fact valid users with the correct rights to access the systems or data.

 In mobile network field, the GSM Association (`GSMA <https://www.gsma.com/>`__) and its Fraud and Security working group of experts have developed a set of documents specifying how to secure the global mobile ecosystem.